roshanc10/Robotframework-seleniumpython/README.md

 Robot Framework is open and extensible and can be integrated with virtually any other tool to create powerful and flexible automation solutions.

 Installations:
-pip install robotframework
+pip install robotframework ,robotframework-seleniumlibrary ,robotframework-pabot ,selenium
-pip install robotframework-seleniumlibrary
-pip install robotframework-pabot
-pip install selenium

 The IntelliBot plugin for IntelliJ/Pycharm adds smart editing features to support the Robot Framework.